Synagogue architecture: Wooden synagogues

-The wooden synagogues were a unique Jewish artistic and architectural form.> Characteristic features include the independence of the pitched roof from the design of the interior domed ceiling.
+Wooden synagogues in the Polish–Lithuanian Commonwealth were a unique artistic and architectural form.
+Characteristic features include the independence of the pitched roof from the design of the interior domed ceiling.
 They had elaborately carved, painted, domed, balconied and vaulted interiors.
-The architectural interest of the exterior lay in the large scale of the buildings, the multiple, horizontal lines of the tiered roofs, and the carved corbels that supported them.
+The architectural interest of the exterior lay in the buildings' large scale, the multiple, horizontal lines of the tiered roofs, and the carved corbels that supported them.
 Wooden synagogues featured a single, large hall.
 In contrast to contemporary churches, there was no apse.
-Moreover, while contemporary churches featured imposing vestibules, the entry porches of the wooden synagogues was a low annex, usually with a simple lean-to roof.
+Moreover, while contemporary churches featured imposing vestibules, the entry porches of the wooden synagogues were a low annex, usually with a simple lean-to roof.
 In these synagogues, the emphasis was on constructing a single, large, high-domed worship space.

-According to art historian Stephen S. Kayser, the wooden synagogues of Poland with their painted and carved interiors were "a truly original and organic manifestation of artistic expression—the only real Jewish folk art in history."
+According to art historian Stephen Sally Kayser, these wooden synagogues, with their painted and carved interiors, were "a truly original and organic manifestation of artistic expression—the only real Jewish folk art in history."

-According to Louis Lozowick, writing in 1947, the wooden synagogues were unique because, unlike all previous synagogues, they were not built in the architectural style of their region and era, but in a newly evolved and uniquely Jewish style, making them "a truly original folk expression," whose "originality does not lie alone in the exterior architecture, it lies equally in the beautiful and intricate wood carving of the interior."
+According to Louis Lozowick, writing in 1947, the wooden synagogues were unique because, unlike all previous synagogues, they were not built in their region's and era's architectural style, but in a newly evolved and uniquely Jewish style, making them "a truly original folk expression," whose "originality does not lie alone in the exterior architecture, it lies equally in the beautiful and intricate wood carving of the interior."

-Moreover, while in many parts of the world Jews were proscribed from entering the building trades and even from practicing the decorative arts of painting and woodcarving, the wooden synagogues were actually built by Jewish craftsmen.
+Moreover, while in many parts of the world Jews were proscribed from entering the building trades and even from practicing the decorative arts of painting and woodcarving, the wooden synagogues were built by Jewish craftsmen.

 Art historian Ori Z. Soltes points out that the wooden synagogues, unusual for that period in being large, identifiably Jewish buildings not hidden in courtyards or behind walls, were built not only during a Jewish "intellectual golden age" but in a time and place where "the local Jewish population was equal to or even greater than the Christian population.